Top 5 overlooked destinations in Europe

 Feeling hungry?
 The best way to breathe in the clear mountain air is from the many open-air terraces; be sure to order the Swiss Cheese fondue, Rösti or Älplermagronen (Alpine macaroni).
 Wash your meal down with a glass of hot chocolate or SchümlipIümli (coffee laced with plum brandy).

-Getting to Lauterbrunnen from Interlaken-Ost: take the Bernese Oberland Railway to Lauterbrunnen.
+How to get to Lauterbrunnen by train from Interlaken-Ost: take the Bernese Oberland Railway to Lauterbrunnen.
 Go one stop further to Wengen on the Jungfrau Railway.
 Both of these private railways offer a 25% discount to Pass holders.

 Next stop: Utrecht